STUDIO OUTTAKES AND JAMS

 These sort of things are nearly always shoddily compiled and generally serve as raw material for your own compilations.

-All this helps to understand what is out there and what might be on the way officially.
+All this helps to understand what is out there and what else might be on the way officially.

 For more information about the masses of studio outtake bootlegs, check out the summary ("sommaire") at the French Forum Jimi Hendrix.